Game Boy Advance Architecture

 Operating System

 ARM7’s reset vector is at 0x00000000, which points to a 16 KB BIOS ROM.
-That means the Game Boy Advance first boots from the BIOS, which in turn shows the iconic splash screen and then decides whether to load the game or not.
+That means the Game Boy Advance first boots from the BIOS, which in turn displays the iconic splash screen and then decides whether to load the game or not.

-That ROM also stores software routines that games may call to simplify certain operations and reduce cartridge size [22].
+The BIOS ROM also stores software routines that games may call to simplify certain operations and reduce cartridge size [25].
 These include:

 The BIOS is connected through a 32-bit bus and it’s implemented using a combination of Arm and Thumb instructions, though the latter is the most prominent.